HomeChecklists › Dark Kitchens & Foodtech

 Box 8: fewer than 6 boxes checked with proof is a red alarm

-This week's action is one: print the 8 boxes and check only those you can prove with a number.
-That exercise alone usually uncovers thousands of dollars of hidden margin.
+Without a 'done' standard, nothing is done, only assumed.
+This week's action is simple: print the 8 boxes and check only what you can prove with a number.

 ✦ AI applied